ampproject/amphtml/extensions/amp-date-countdown/amp-date-countdown.md

 Event | Description
 -- | --
 `timeout` |  When the timer times out.
 For this action to function, `when-ended` **must be** set to `stop`.
 You can only run low-trust actions such as `amp-animation` and `amp-video` actions when the timer times out.
-This is to enforce AMP's UX principal of not allowing page content to reflow without explicit user actions.
+This is to enforce AMP's UX principle of not allowing page content to reflow without explicit user actions.

 ### Example of action
 ![Animated example the action](https://user-images.githubusercontent.com/2099009/42786623-d2ed499a-890b-11e8-9c19-379e9280b929.gif)